Brisbane Snake Catcher and Snake Removal

 Our fees work on a call-out basis, starting at our standard snake removal call-out fee of $110*.
 This means we will arrive on site and do our best to remove the snake from your property. (**additional fees for weekends, out-of-hours calls from 6pm to 7am, for drive-times longer than 30 minutes, or public holidays).
 For more details, you can call us anytime for a free phone consultation on 0456 880 903.

-Please note, for the snake it be legally removed, it must present some kind of threat to pets, people, or property, rather than just being a nuisance.
+Please note, for the snake to be legally removed, it must present some kind of threat to pets, people, or property, rather than just being a nuisance.
 For instance, a non-venomous snake outdoors with no pets around does not present a threat, and should simply be viewed as an important and beautiful part of our local ecology.